Table of Contents

 The HBV vaccine is recommended for HIV+ people.
 However, HIV infection can reduce the response to the HBV vaccine.
 HIV+ people who are vaccinated should be tested for HBV antibodies one to two months after the third vaccine dose to make sure your body is fully protected against HBV.
 Revaccination or higher doses of vaccine may be necessary for people who do not respond to the first three regular doses.

 People who do not respond to additional doses may remain susceptible to HBV infection and should consider taking additional action to prevent infection with HBV.
-Examples of such preventive action include: using latex barriers during sex (see our Safer Sex info sheet), not sharing needles, and making sure that tattoo artists use sterile needles.
+Examples of such preventive action include: using latex barriers during sex (see our Safer Sex info sheet), not sharing needles or drug equipment, and making sure that tattoo artists use sterile needles and sterile inkwells.

 Babies born to women carrying HBV are at high risk of getting HBV immediately after delivery.
 The risk is increased in women who are co-infected with HIV.
 It is now recommended that all pregnant women be tested during the first three months of pregnancy for HBV.
 The HBV vaccine is safe during pregnancy and is recommended for the infant if the mother tests positive during pregnancy.
 Babies born to HBV-positive mothers get the first shot of HBV vaccine at birth as well as one shot of HBIG (Hepatitis B Immune Globulin), which helps them fight off HBV infection.

-Many health care providers recommend that people infected with HIV should also be tested for HBV, because people who are infected with both viruses may need to have special treatment and be checked more often by a health professional.
+Many health care providers recommend that people infected with HIV should also be tested for HBV, because people who are infected with both viruses may need to have special treatment with specific drugs (see below) and be checked more often by a health professional.

 Signs and symptoms of HBV may include: